 Enter SlideSonnet

-by the famous Königsberg bridge problem. -->
+Königsberg bridge problem.

 Here’s an example — a presentation about the Basel Problem, built in conversation with Claude and compiled by SlideSonnet: